The Home and the World

-The Home and the World (in the original Bengali, ঘরে বাইরে Ghôre Baire or Ghare Baire, lit.
+The Home and the World (in the original Bengali, ঘরে বাইরে (Ghôre Baire) lit.
 "At home and outside") is a 1916 novel by Rabindranath Tagore.
 The book illustrates the battle Tagore had with himself, between the ideas of Western culture and revolution against the Western culture.
 These two ideas are portrayed in two of the main characters, Nikhilesh, who is rational and opposes violence, and Sandip, who will let nothing stand in his way from reaching his goals.
 These two opposing ideals are very important in understanding the history of the Bengal region and its contemporary problems.

 The novel was translated into English by the author's nephew, Surendranath Tagore, with input from the author, in 1919.
-The Home and the World was among the contenders in a 2014 list by The Telegraph of the 10 all-time greatest Asian novels.
+In 2005, it was translated into English by Sreejata Guha for Penguin Books India.
+The Home and the World was among the contenders in a 2014 list by The Daily Telegraph of the 10 all-time greatest Asian novels.

 Historical context

 Political movement

 The novel is set in early 20th century India.
 The story line coincides with the National Independence Movement taking place in the country at the time, which was sparked by the Indian National Congress.
 There were various national and regional campaigns with both militant and non-violent ideas which all had the common goal of ending British colonial rule.
 Militant nationalism had a strong showing in the early part of the 20th century, especially during the World War I period.
 Some examples of this movement are the Indo-German Pact and the Ghadar Conspiracy, both of which failed.

 Particularly important to the novel is an understanding of the Swadeshi movement as a part of the Indian Nationalist Movement.
 The Swadeshi movement started in response to the 1905 Partition of Bengal by Viceroy Lord Curzon, which temporarily separated Hindus and Muslims into different geographical areas.
 The Swadeshi movement was a successful resistance policy against British colonisation.
 Indian citizens were encouraged to boycott British goods to foster Indian identity and independence.
 This movement was important in fostering "the new spirit in India," and separating India from Britain, which was largely thought to be responsible for the subsequent widespread poverty.